Mesothelioma Attorneys in California

 • Teachers & Custodians – Schools built with asbestos flooring, insulation, and ceiling tiles.

-• Miners – Exposure from California’s asbestos-rich soil and mining operations
+• Miners – Exposure from California’s asbestos-rich soil and mining operations.

 Secondhand exposure also remains a major issue.
 Many spouses and children were exposed to fibers carried home on work clothes, putting entire households at risk.